studentX/lab2/opentracing/README.md

 In this lab, we are going to decorate a web server using **OpenTracing** APIs to decorate HTTP requests.
 There are 2 services involved: **Castle** and **Knight**.
-The Knights want to melt Castles, but if you're a G.O.T fan, you already know that only the NightKing can melt a Castle using his undead dragon 🐲 😜...
+The Knights want to melt Castles, but if you're a G.O.T fan, you already know that only the NightKing can melt a Castle using his undead 🐉...

 <br/>